marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/mep-function-attributes.rst

 .. index:: vliw function attribute, MeP

-.. gcc-attr:: vliw
+.. mep-fn-attr:: vliw

-  The :gcc-attr:`vliw` attribute tells the compiler to emit instructions in VLIW mode instead of core mode.
+  The :mep-fn-attr:`vliw` attribute tells the compiler to emit instructions in VLIW mode instead of core mode.
 Note that this attribute is not allowed unless a VLIW coprocessor has been configured and enabled through command-line options.